Pagepro/insta-stories-tv-feed/README.md

 ### Then, to create JSON from directory tree:

-go to the selected media folder, then type:

-`tree -Jf > ../../src/media.js`
+1. Go to the selected media folder and type: `tree -Jf > ../../src/media.js`

-Then, you'll need to add `module.exports = ` before the generated array in the `media.js` file
+2. Add `module.exports = ` to the beginning of the `media.js` file (so the module exports the whole Array of Objects)

-Then, you'll need to change directories in `/src/config.js` to match your media catalogue
+3. Change directories in `/src/config.js` to match your media directory

-You can also change the default background image placeholder for videos in `/src/config.js`
+#### You can also change the default background image placeholder for videos in `/src/config.js`

-Notice: the directory has to be max.
+#### Notice: the directory has to be max.
 2 levels deep

-Notice: sample directory with data is added to repo `/public/media`
+#### Notice: sample directory with data is added to repo `/public/media`

 ##